luchangli03/export_llama_to_onnx/README.md

 ## support export ChatGlm2 by export_chatglm2.py
 Please use pytorch 2.1 (if not released, use newest nightly built version) for exporting chatglm2.
-You can refer demo infer_glm2_by_onnx.py for infering exported chatglm2 onnx
+You can refer demo infer_glm2_by_onnx.py for inferring exported chatglm2 onnx

 ## support export bloom by export_bloom.py